CoderApe420/CoderApe420/README.md

 - 👋 Hi, I’m @CoderApe420 a front and backend developer
 - 👀 I’m interested in Java, Javascript, PHP, Phython, C#, SQL and ZaZa
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning all types of programming languages
 - 📫 How to reach me [email: galaxy2299xx@gmail.com]

 <!---